Paul W. Baade

 Baade distinguished himself during his service in the Battle of Normandy in mid-1944, where he received several decorations for bravery and leadership.
 He later led his division during the siege of Bastogne and in combat in the Netherlands.

 Early life and military career

-Paul William Baade was born on April 16, 1889 in Fort Wayne, Indiana as a son of Fred C. Baade and his wife Anna Paul Baade.
-Following the high school, he received an appointment to the United States Military Academy (USMA) at West Point, New York in June 1907 and earned nickname "Baby Paul" due to his clear blue eyes and velvet-like skin.
+Paul William Baade was born on April 16, 1889, in Fort Wayne, Indiana, a son of Fred C. Baade and his wife Anna Paul Baade.
+Following high school, he received an appointment to the United States Military Academy (USMA) at West Point, New York, in June 1907 and earned nickname "Baby Paul" due to his clear blue eyes and velvet-like skin.
 During his time at the Academy, Baade reached the rank of cadet lieutenant, and was active on the baseball and hockey squads.